Khushi-202001152/Lab-1_202001152/README.md

 7. Everyone can browse or search the book

-**Non functional requirement:**
+### Non functional requirement:
-1. Allows only who access through university LAN user friendly interface payment should be reliable, fast, secure
+1. Allows only who access through university LAN
+2. user friendly interface
+3. payment should be reliable, fast, secure
-Limit on book issued per user
+4. Limit on book issued per user
-Available for 24x7
+5. Available for 24x7
-scalibility at large extent as it will have many user many user can access at same time, concurrancy
+6. scalibility at large extent as it will have many user
+7. many user can access at same time, concurrancy

-2. Hearing device
+## Q2.
+Hearing device

-scope:
+### scope:
-People have hearing loss.
+1. People have hearing loss.
-someone who have basic knowledge to use this application
+2. someone who have basic knowledge to use this application

-Features:
+### Features:
-It detect sound and give alert to user through mobile application Continous logging for user
+1. It detect sound and give alert to user through mobile application
+2. Continous logging for user

-Non functional requirement:
+### Non functional requirement:
-scalability based on region, it requires globally sound sensor sholud be efficient
+1. scalability based on region, it requires globally
+2. sound sensor sholud be efficient
-Algorithm to detect sound should be correct, i.e. sound of bell is not like car-horn.
+3. Algorithm to detect sound should be correct, i.e. sound of bell is not like car-horn.
-It should have low latency
+4. It should have low latency